My PD Story

 I arrived just in time for a quick shower followed by an intense shareholders meeting — in which I played an essential role as Chief Financial Officer.
 Walking (more like staggering) to the hotel after that meeting I noticed a slight tremor in my left hand.
 It was easy to write it off as stress or exhaustion from the previous day’s events.

 A few more tremors, a couple of doctor visits later, and a DaTscan resulted in my PD diagnosis shortly thereafter.
-My 50 states goal did not change but I knew I would have to work harder to make it happen.
+My goal to complete a marathon in 50 states did not change but I knew I would have to work harder to make it happen.

 I found that out during a race around mile 20 when my gait and balance started to suffer.
 Other concerned racers asked if I needed help or medical attention.
 I thanked them for their concern and said, “This is what Parkinson’s looks like; help us find a cure.”